robertpassmann/OLD-robertpassmann.github.io/index.md

 of set theory**, Categories Seminar, University of Cambridge, United Kingdom, 13 February 2018 ([abstract](http://talks.cam.ac.uk/talk/index/101122)).
 - **Surreal Numbers**, Set Theory Seminar, University of Cambridge, United Kingdom, 31 January 2017 ([abstract](http://talks.cam.ac.uk/talk/index/70592)).
 - **One Axiom to Rule Them All**, Cool Logic Seminar, ILLC, University of Amsterdam, The Netherlands, 4 November 2016 ([abstract](http://events.illc.uva.nl/coollogic/talks/75)).

+### Events

+I co-organised a conference on logic as a subject on the interface of mathematics and philosophy in Göttingen in 2017 (see [LMP2017](https://lmp2017.weebly.com/), in German), and the conference "Foundations in Mathematics: Modern Views" at the MCMP in Munich in 2018 (see [FMV2018](https://fmv2018.weebly.com/)).